The engine that powers sustainable organisations

 Start by visiting your supplier database, going through each supplier to identify potential and actual risks in their business and operating environment.

-Risks should be classified based on two factors: the likelihood of occurrence and the severity of the impact on the business and other stakeholders concerned.
 The results can be plotted in a risk matrix, which allows you to prioritise risks based on importance.
 For more advanced SCRM frameworks, the use of quantitative analysis such as Conditional Value at Risk (CVaR) to measure risk is common.

 Prevent risks from happening by actively implementing supply chain risk management strategies, adopting the precautionary principle such as screening potential suppliers based on their risk profile, and establishing mechanisms to monitor the risks.